shawntai/j6-app-android-demo/README.md

 ```
 # To-do list
 - Add multi-langauge support
-- The functionality of editing work orders is not working and should be fixed.
+- The function to edit work orders is not working and should be fixed.
 The changes are not being updated to the database.
 Might need to take a look at how the PATCH request is written in `WorkOrderService.kt`